Lazzollin/dungeonOfTheFacha/README.md

   * II - Textures setup

-    Now with the emoji textures added to the server there's ony one more step to do before playing.
+    Now with the emoji textures added to the server there's only one more step to do before playing.

     Discord Emojis ID are unique, even if you add the same picture as an emoji on two different servers, the emoji ID will be different, so you'll have to give the game the unique ID of the textures.

     To do that, send a message with the prefix //setup, and follow the instructions 😉.

-    That's it, the game should recognize the //setup command and setup all the IDs for you.
+    That's it, the game should recognize the //setup command and set up all the IDs for you.

   * III - Take it for a spin

     That's it, now you're ready to help The Facha on his adventure to find the Golden Tula, GLHF!